-For all those big chocolate fans, you can grow these Plants that Smell Like Chocolate at home.
-Check out the Best Chocolate-Scented Flowers.
+For all those big chocolate fans, you can grow these Plants and Flowers that Smell Like Chocolate.
+Our list contains both indoor and outdoor plants.

 If you love chocolate, grow one of these Plants that Smell Like Chocolate in your garden.
 Any plants in chocolate brown color can be a good addition to your chocolate garden.

 Grow these perennials and annuals in the garden bed or in containers on your patio, balcony, or rooftop garden, where you can enjoy the fragrance of chocolate any time of the day.
 Here’s a list of the Best Chocolate-Scented Flowers for you.

 Is chocolate a fruit or vegetable?
 Click here to find out

 Botanical Name: Berlandiera lyrata

 It is also known as the chocolate flower due to its delicious chocolate-like smell.
 This is one of the best Chocolate Scented Flowers that not only smells good to humans but also allures bees, bumblebees, and butterflies.